');

 About Pullman, WV

-Pullman is a small community in West Virginia with a population of 305 residents.
-The median household income is $51,908 per year, which is near the national average.
-The median age in Pullman is 35.9 years.
+Pullman is a small community located in West Virginia with a population of 305 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $51,908 per year, which is 31% below the national median of $75,149.
+The median age of 35.9 years is close to the US median age of 38.9 years.

 Cost of Living in Pullman, WV